Chart Color Schemes

 Housing

-Bass Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership
+Bass Hill is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership

-Bass Hill's dwelling structures, as per the latest Census, consisted of 72.2% houses and 27.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Sydney metro had 0.0% houses and 0.0% other dwellings.
-Home ownership in Bass Hill stood at 31.6%, with mortgaged dwellings at 34.1% and rented ones at 34.2%.
-The median monthly mortgage repayment was $2,383, aligning with Sydney metro's average, while the median weekly rent was $450, compared to Sydney metro's figures of $0 for both.
-Nationally, Bass Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Bass Hill's dwelling structure, as per the latest Census, consisted of 72.2% houses and 27.9% other dwellings (semi-detached, apartments, 'other' dwellings).
+Home ownership in Bass Hill stood at 31.6%, with 34.1% of dwellings mortgaged and 34.2% rented.
+The median monthly mortgage repayment was $2,383, and the median weekly rent was $450.
+Nationally, Bass Hill's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing